 - a.
 Call to order

 - b.
 Roll Call of Council

 - c.
 Public Comment

 - d.
 Workshop Topics

 - e.
 Staff Miscellaneous and Reports

 - f.
+Public Comment

+- g.
 Council Comments and Reports

-- g.
+- h.
 Closing of the Meeting

 6. Consent Agenda

 A consent agenda may be used to allow Council to act on numerous administrative or noncontroversial items at one time.
 Included on this agenda can be noncontroversial matters such as approval of minutes, payment of bills, financial write-offs, etc.